decile-team/distil/README.md

 ## Evaluation of Active Learning Strategies
 ### Experimentation Method
-The model was first trained on randomly selected n points where n is the budget of the experiment.
-For each set of new points added, the model was trained from scratch till the training accuracy crossed the max accuracy threshold.
+The models used below were first trained on n randomly selected points, where n is the budget of the experiment.
+For each set of new points added, the model was trained from scratch until the training accuracy crossed the max accuracy threshold.
+The test accuracy was then reported before the next selection round.

 ### CIFAR10
 Budget: 5000, Model: Resnet18, Number of rounds: 10, Total Points: 50,000